Caution Updated:

 Why are local area plans needed?

-Local area plans provide guidance and direction as new communities are being built.
-They also guide communities when they reach their natural redevelopment life cycle stage.
+Local area plans provide guidance and direction as communities, infrastructure and public spaces age and reach their natural redevelopment lifecycle stage.

-A local area plan is helpful when a neighbourhood naturally starts revitalization and redevelopment.
-A local area plan encapsulates a future vision for the area.
-It provides development direction that residents, landowners, builders/developers, City Planners, and Councillors can refer to.
+Without a guiding plan, each proposal and local improvement project can feel unexpected or disconnected.
+A local area plan encapsulates a future vision for the area by providing development direction that residents, landowners, builders/developers, City Planners, and Councillors can refer to.
 This guidance is useful as new development ideas are proposed for the area.

 View larger image